This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 - Medical malpractice.
 If you believe your child’s doctor or other caregiver contributed to or caused cerebral palsy because of a mistake, you may have a medical malpractice case.
 Medical professionals are obligated to provide care up to an agreed-upon standard.
 If they don’t, you can sue to recover damages.

 - Discrimination and disability rights violations.
 If your child or your family experiences discrimination, you also have a right to take legal action.
-A complaint filed with the Rhode Island Commission for Human Rights or a lawsuit filed against those responsible can help you resolve the situation and recover damages.
+A complaint filed with the Rhode Island Commission for Human Rights or a lawsuit against those responsible can help you resolve the situation and recover damages.

 Do I Need a Lawyer to File a Cerebral Palsy Lawsuit in Rhode Island?

 Technically, you can represent yourself, but this is strongly discouraged.
 Instead, you should choose a qualified Rhode Island cerebral palsy lawyer to help you through the process.
-There are some significant reasons to find and hire the right lawyer with relevant experience and expertise, including, in part:

 Get Matched with a Leading Birth Injury Attorney in Your Area